Thunderte/Arcturus-BOT/README.md

 If you have any questions, visit: https://discord.gg/YDmbap49bJ

-Credits: Thunder and Habbos Development!
+Credits: Thunder and Habbos Development by Kaio#1111